google/earthengine-community/tutorials/creating-web-apps/index.md

 Now our web app will use this custom base map, which can be modified to optimize the visualization or highlight certain features.

 ## Setting up a panel to hold your text, widgets, and charts
-To hold all of the introductory text, widgets, and charts that will be used by or displayed by our web app, we create a panel object and add it to the map.
+To hold all of the introductory text, widgets, and charts that will be used by or displayed on our web app, we create a function to generate a panel object and call it to add this panel to the map.

 ```javascript
 // Function to create the intro panel with labels.